There’s no stopping it. Artificial intelligence is here and it’s coming to a mine near you.

 - Has cash and other support from 17 industry partners and 2 university partners

 - Is nimble to member needs, tailoring each project to one or more of our industry partners

 - Consists of two Programs: Program A - Upstream and Program B - Downstream

-- Has awarded 10 Women in Resources IIoT Scholarships
+- Has awarded 13 Women in Mining Technology Scholarships

-- Expects one more PDRF and one more Masters student to join in 2020
+- Expects more Honours and/or Masters students to join PRIF Consortium projects in 2022.

 Resources are more diverse in character and content than ever.
 Heterogeneity and the resulting feed variability make mining and mineral processing more costly.
 In many – perhaps most – parts of the world, ‘easier’ resources have already been accessed.

 Conventional processing only operates in an in-line manner to deliver the mine plan.
 High capital and operating cost (machinery, consumables and energy costs) and energy intensive processing may be applied to the entire Run of Mine ore, even when lower cost processing would be more efficient for some batches of ore.

 - More difficult mining conditions at depth with risk of dilution exacerbating resource heterogeneity challenges

 - Variable ore hardness due to variable lithology